Corporate Network Survival Guide - How to Connect with Another WiFi Router with the Same SSID

 Other rates (Mbps) : 18 19.5 24 36 39 48 54 156

-Forcing connecting with BSSID
+Forcing Connection with BSSID

-In the Wireless Network Properties, check Enable Intel connection settings, then click Configure
+In the Wireless Network Properties, check Enable Intel connection settings, then click Configure.

 BSSID2

-, key in the BSSID that you want to connect with.
+Select Mandatory Access Point, key in the BSSID that you want to connect with.
 Click OK to save the settings.

 BSSID3